josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/🔥_Data_Risks/📿_Vulnerable_Data_Populations/📿_cluster_specific_harms_in_probabilistic_targeting.md

-File: 📿_cluster_specific_harms_probabilistic_targeting.md

 # 📿 Cluster-Specific Harms in Probabilistic Targeting
-**First created:** 2025-11-18 | **Last updated:** 2025-11-18
+**First created:** 2025-11-18 | **Last updated:** 2025-12-10
 *How probabilistic models disproportionately expose certain groups to harm — even when platforms and vendors insist “no one is being individually targeted”.*

 ---